awsdocs/amazon-s3-userguide/doc_source/bucket-key.md

 When Amazon S3 replicates an encrypted object, it generally preserves the encryption settings of the replica object in the destination bucket\.
 However, if the source object is not encrypted and your destination bucket uses default encryption or an S3 Bucket Key, Amazon S3 encrypts the object with the destination bucket’s configuration\.

+**Important**
+To use replication with an S3 Bucket Key, the AWS KMS key policy for the KMS key used to encrypt the object replica must include `kms:Decrypt` permissions for the calling principal\.
+The call to `kms:Decrypt` verifies the integrity of the S3 Bucket Key before using it\.
+For more information, see [Using an S3 Bucket Key with replication](#bucket-key-replication)\.
+For more information about SSE\-KMS and S3 Bucket Key, see [Amazon S3 Bucket Keys and replication](replication-config-for-kms-objects.md#bk-replication)\.

 The following examples illustrate how an S3 Bucket Key works with replication\.
-For more information, see [Replicating objects created with server\-side encryption \(SSE\) using AWS KMS CMKs](replication-config-for-kms-objects.md)\.
+For more information, see [Replicating objects created with server\-side encryption \(SSE\) using KMS keys](replication-config-for-kms-objects.md)\.

 **Example 1 – Source object uses S3 Bucket Keys, destination bucket uses default encryption**
 If your source object uses an S3 Bucket Key but your destination bucket uses default encryption with SSE\-KMS, the replica object maintains its S3 Bucket Key encryption settings in the destination bucket\.
 The destination bucket still uses default encryption with SSE\-KMS\.